Juan Falconí Puig

-Juan Falconi Puig (born in Guayaquil, Ecuador) is doctor in law, a university professor, a columnist as well as a politician.
-In 2013 he was appointed Ambassador of Ecuador to the United Kingdom (12).
-In 2015 he was appointed to represent Ecuador as Permanent Ambassador to the World Trade Organization, headquartered in Geneva Switzerland.
+Juan Falconi Puig (born in Guayaquil, Ecuador) is a doctor in law, university professor, columnist, and politician.
+In 2013, he was appointed Ambassador of Ecuador to the United Kingdom.
+In 2015, he was appointed to represent Ecuador as Permanent Ambassador to the World Trade Organization, headquartered in Geneva, Switzerland.

-Throughout his career, Falconi has served his country from several high offices of government and high profile appointments, such as minister of industry and commerce in January 1991; and years later as Minister State Secretary for Production.
+Throughout his career, Falconi has served his country from several high offices of government and high-profile appointments, such as minister of industry and commerce in January 1991; and years later as Minister State Secretary for Production.
 In October 1999, after the 1998-99 crisis, in April 2000 he served as Bank Superintendent and as such he led important decisions and conducted and investigated into the Filanbanco case, the most important one at the center of said crisis.
-Filanbanco was owned by the Isaias Dassum brothers and was transferred to the Government in December 1998 in order to avoid the bankruptcy.
+Filanbanco was owned by the Isaias Dassum brothers and was transferred to the Government in December 1998 in order to avoid bankruptcy.
 Up until that time, everything pertaining to said case had remained hidden.

 Biography

 He is the son of Ricardo Falconi Ledesma, lawyer, and the writer and poet, María Eugenia Puig Lince.

-He also has three children: Priscilla Falconi, Juan Xavier Falconi And santiago Falconi.
+He also has three children: Priscilla Falconi, Juan Xavier Falconi, and Santiago Falconi.
 He also has four granddaughters: Martina, Manuela, Mia and Maria Jose.

-Falconi graduated from the Universidad Católica de Guayaquil in December 19756 and three years later he obtained his Doctorate in Jurisprudence at said university.
+Falconi graduated from the Universidad Católica de Guayaquil in December 1975 or 1976 and three years later he obtained his Doctorate in Jurisprudence at said university.